dm0-/installer/README.md

 **Maybe support using a specific commit for the repository.**  Since Gentoo's repository is maintained in a rolling-release style, there should be a way to specify a snapshot to get the same ebuild revisions.

-**Add some examples.**  All the example systems are currently Fedora-based, but Gentoo is definitely the most flexible option and needs a few practical examples so it is clear what it can do.

 ### Example Systems

 **Prepopulate a Wine prefix for the game containers.**  I need to figure out what Wine needs so it can initialize itself in a chroot instead of a full container.
 The games currently generate the Wine prefix (and its `C:` drive) every run as a workaround.
 By installing a prebuilt `C:` drive and Wine prefix with the GOG registry changes applied, runtime memory will be reduced by potentially hundreds of megabytes and startup times will improve by several seconds.